River Great Ouse: History: drainage and navigation

-Below Earith, thirteen Adventurers working with the Earl of Bedford formed a Corporation to drain the Bedford Levels.
+Below Earith, thirteen Adventurers working with the Earl of Bedford formed a corporation to drain the Bedford Levels.
 Cornelius Vermuyden was the engineer, and a major part of the scheme was the Old Bedford River, a straight cut to carry water from Earith to a new sluice near Salters Lode, which was completed in 1637.
 The sluice was not popular with those who used the river for navigation, and there were some attempts to destroy the new works during the turmoil of the English civil wars.
-A second drainage Act was obtained in 1649, and Vermuyden oversaw the construction of the New Bedford River, parallel to the Old Bedford River, which was completed in 1652.
+A second drainage act of Parliament, the Act for draining the Great Level of the Fens extending itself into the counties of Northampton, Norfolk, Suffolk, Lincoln, Cambridge, and Huntingdon, and the Isle of Ely, or some of them, was obtained on 29 May 1649, and Vermuyden oversaw the construction of the New Bedford River, parallel to the Old Bedford River, which was completed in 1652.
 There was strong opposition from the ports and towns on the river, which increased as the old channel via Ely gradually silted up.
 Above Earith, Samuel Jemmatt took control of the river, and navigation was extended to Bedford in 1689 by the construction of new staunches and sluices.

 Between St Ives and Bedford, there were ten sluices, which were pound locks constructed at locations where mill weirs would have prevented navigation.
 There were also five staunches, which were flash locks constructed near to fords and shallows.
 Operation of the beam and paddle provided an extra volume of water to carry the boats over such obstructions.
 On the lower river, a combination of high spring tides and large volumes of floodwater resulted in the complete failure of Denver sluice in 1713.
 While there were celebrations among the navigators, the problem of flooding returned, and the channel below Denver deteriorated.
 Charles Labelye therefore designed a new sluice for the Bedford Level Corporation, which was constructed between 1748 and 1750 and included a navigation lock.
 No tolls were charged on the river below St Ives or on the New Bedford, and those responsible for drainage complained about damage to the sluices and to banks by the horses used for towing boats.
-An Act of Parliament to regulate the situation was defeated in 1777 after fierce opposition, and it was not until 1789 that a Haling Act was passed, which ensured that tolls were charged and landowners were repaid for damage to the banks caused by horses.
+A bill for a new act of Parliament to regulate the situation was defeated in 1777 after fierce opposition, and it was not until 1790 that a 'Haling Act', the Ouse Navigation Act 1790 (30 Geo.
+3. c.
+83), was passed, which ensured that tolls were charged and landowners were repaid for damage to the banks caused by horses.
 These measures were a success, as there were few complaints once the new system was in place.